rasterio/rasterio/docs/quickstart.rst

     >>> dataset.count
     3

-Rasters have "bands" and this example has three.
+Dataset objects have "bands" and this example has three.

 .. code-block:: pycon